Yukon Quest: Participants

 Since the race's inception in 1984, 353 people from 11 countries have competed in the Yukon Quest, some many times.
 The race attracts from 21 (in 1996) to 47 (in 1988 and 1989) mushers each year.
 Of the 776 entries from 1984 to 2007, 263 (34%) did not finish.
 The racers have come from various professions: taxicab drivers, swimming instructors, coal miners, tax assessors, lawyers, fur trappers, journalists, and a car salesman have all entered.

 At the end of the competition, racers are given awards for feats performed on the trail.
 The foremost is the championship award, given to the winner.
 Accompanying this is the Golden Harness Award, given to the winner's two lead sled dogs.
-The next award is the Veterinarians Choice Award, which is voted on by race veterinarians and given to the musher who took the best care of his or her dogs during the race.
+The next award is the Veterinarians Choice Award, which is voted on by race veterinarians and given to the musher who took the best care of their dogs during the race.
 Other awards include the Challenge of the North Award—given to the musher who "exemplifies the spirit of the Yukon Quest"—and the Sportsmanship Award, given to the most sportsmanlike competitor, as chosen by a vote of the mushers.

 The Rookie of the Year Award is given to the highest-finishing first-time competitor.
 The Dawson Award, consisting of four ounces of gold, is given to the first musher to reach Dawson City (the midpoint) who also finishes the competition.
 The final award is the Red Lantern, given to the last official finisher of the year's race.
 Two awards have been discontinued: the Kiwanis Award, given to the first musher to cross the Alaska–Yukon border, and the Mayor's Award, given to the Yukon Quest champion by the Mayor of Fairbanks.

 The 2011 Yukon Quest champion is Alaskan Dallas Seavey, who finished the race in 10 days, 11 hours and 53 minutes.
 Seavey, who has run the Iditarod Trail Sled Dog Race several times, won the Yukon Quest in his rookie year and therefore also was named rookie of the year.
 Haliburton, Ontario musher Hank DeBruin won the 2011 Red Lantern Award by finishing the race in 13 days, 10 hours, and 54 minutes.
 For the first time in Yukon Quest history, more than one musher received the sportsmanship award.
 Following the 2011 race, Allen Moore, Brent Sass and Mike Ellis shared the honor.
 Ken Anderson, who reached Dawson City third, was the only one of the top three at that point to finish, and thus received the Dawson Award.
 Wasilla musher Kelley Griffin received the Spirit of the North award, and the Veterinarian's Choice award was given to Mike Ellis and his wife/handler Sue Ellis.